wdawson/okta.github.io/_source/_posts/2018-05-24-what-is-the-oauth2-implicit-grant-type.md

 - "Thinking about using the OAuth Implicit Grant Type?
 Read this first:"
 ---

 The Implicit Grant Type is a way for a single-page JavaScript app to get an access token without an intermediate code exchange step.
-It was originally created for use by JavaScript apps (which don't have a way to safely store secrets) but is generally no longer recommended.
+It was originally created for use by JavaScript apps (which don't have a way to safely store secrets) but is only recommended in specific situations.

 This post is the second in a series where we explore frequently used OAuth 2.0 grant types.
 Previously we covered the [Authorization Code](/blog/2018/04/10/oauth-authorization-code-grant-type) grant type.
 If you want to back up a bit and learn more about OAuth 2.0 before we get started, check out [What the Heck is OAuth?](/blog/2017/06/21/what-the-heck-is-oauth), also on the Okta developer blog.